mount blue sky

-Mount Blue Sky is formerly known as Mount Evans and it is the easiest 14er in Colorado.
-In 2023, the name of the mountain changed, but this write-up remains the same for the easy hiking trail from Summit Lake to Mount Blue Sky 14,267 ft.
+Mount Blue Sky, formerly known as Mount Evans, is the easiest 14er in Colorado.
+It is also the highest paved road in the US and one of the few Colorado 14ers you can drive directly to the top so you can reach 14,000+ ft without having to hike at all.
+Here’s your full guide for the easy hiking trail from Summit Lake to Mount Blue Sky 14,267 ft.

 HIKE TO: Mount Blue Sky (Mount Evans) 14,267 ft & Mount Spalding 13,848 ft